-Dedicated to the Blessed Virgin Mary and the Saints, this section of the site features original articles on various aspects of Marian devotion and spirituality.
+Dedicated to the Blessed Virgin Mary and the Saints, our sister site features original articles on various aspects of Marian devotion and spirituality.
 It will enkindle your devotion to the Mother of God.
 Learn something of why so many of the Saints and Popes were deeply devoted to the Queen of Heaven, our Model in the faith.

 Click HERE to read more.